tataratat/splinepy/docs/markdown/spline_intro.md

 Here, :math:`N_{i,p}` are the Bernstein polynomials discussed above. :math:`\omega_i` is a so-called weight. :math:`\omega_i` is greater than zero and provides a measure to scale the influence of a certain control point.
 If the weight tends to zero, the control point is technically excluded from the spline computation.
 If the weight becomes large, the spline moves very close to the respective control point.
 If all weights are equal, one retrieves a the Bézier spline (the weights cancel and the denominator than becomes zero due to the partition of unity property.

+#### Properties of Rational Bézier splines

+The same properties of Bézier splines hold.

 ## B-splines

 Just like the Bézier basis functions, B-spline basis functions are polynomials.
 The key difference is that they are non-zero in only a portion of the parameter space.
 In other words, the basis functions have local support and this is what, in contrast to Bézier splines, gives us local control over the spline.
 In order to indicate where the support of each basis function begins and ends, we define a series of break points.
 These break points are called knots.
 The collection of knots forms the knot vector :math:`u`: